 The hike turned out to be shorter than I’d expected and it ended rather abruptly.
 We arrived at a village and decided to keep walking on.
 There were houses around and people riding past on motorbikes, and plenty of rice terraces around!
 I imagined living there, being so close to nature, and thought it must be quite lovely (as long as I don’t think of the bugs).

-In case you didn’t realize, rice fields are wetlands soaked in water, so don’t go stomping down the fields as if they were dry.
-I took these photos from a safe zone, on concrete road, teehee.
+In case you didn’t realize, rice fields are wetlands soaked in water, so don’t go stomping down the fields as if they are dry fields.
+I took these photos from a safe zone, standing on concrete road, teehee.

 Walking further on, we saw these cute huts ahead and decided we’ll stop here (Karsa Cafe) for drinks and breakfast.